Health becomes an issue as old me Trump and Biden run for presidency

 Tweet from @AndrewFeinberg

-“And his problem with balance with his gait is also something that happens with people who have some sort of degenerative brain problem usually in the frontal lobes of the brain … it certainly is suspicious, the way he was walking.”
+“His problem with balance with his gait is also something that happens with people who have some sort of degenerative brain problem, usually in the frontal lobes of the brain … it certainly is suspicious, the way he was walking.”

 Famously, 1930s and ’40s president Franklin D Roosevelt was paralysed, but photographers were often stopped from picturing him in a wheelchair, with the result that many Americans were not aware of the severity of his condition.